department-of-veterans-affairs/va.gov-team/products/content/content-briefs/forms.md

 # VA content brief for forms

 Created by the sitewide content team for teams working on digitizing VA forms.
+This brief will capture variations and experiments in online form patterns and components that go beyond or deviate from the standardized forms guidance in VADS.

 **Have questions or feedback on this brief or want to add something?**
 - Send us a slack in #sitewide-content-ia.